Eat well, train smart

 So I know where you're coming from and what you're feeling.
 I understand about the stresses of life and expectations that are getting you down.

 And now as The Cheesecake Runner (can you guess my favourite things in life?)
 I coach like-minded friends through their journeys towards having a better diet to achieve their weight-loss, fitness and running goals.

-Through my one-on-one coaching I'll sort out your diet.
+Through my one-on-one and group coaching, I'll sort out your diet.
 I give super practical advice, so will suggest super easy tasty recipes and ideas to create balanced meal plans, that work and that you'll love!

 I'm passionate about food.
 I'm always cooking (and baking bread, biscuits and brioche) trying out and inventing new recipes.
 Set me a culinary challenge and I'll devise a super surprise for you!

 To learn more about how I work with my clients and how I could help you achieve amazing results click HERE!

 The truth is, nothing changes ... if nothing changes!

 If you want to achieve your goals, run that race, win that match or competition, lose a bit of weight (and still remain on talking terms with you family) …